arthijayaraman-lab/crease_ga/docs/casestudy1.rst

 The Python codes required to run this case study can be found on our lab's Github page (`https://github.com/arthijayaraman-lab/CREASE_Size_Shape_Dispersity <https://github.com/arthijayaraman-lab/CREASE_Size_Shape_Dispersity>`_).

 In this case study, we use the CREASE method to analyze the dispersity in both the size and shapes of nanoparticles from their 1D scattering profile.
 The CREASE method as used in this study is pictorially represented in **Figure 1**.
+For more details about this case study, please see our published work in Ref.

 .. figure:: CasestudyI_CREASE_Loop.png
    :class: with-border